jgrigg2017/AlexaComputerController/README.md

 ![](https://i.imgur.com/ZTJSeB0.png)

 2) You will need to give your skill a name and an [invocation name](https://developer.amazon.com/docs/custom-skills/choose-the-invocation-name-for-a-custom-skill.html).
-After you save the skill, write down your skill's [Application Id](https://developer.amazon.com/docs/custom-skills/handle-requests-sent-by-alexa.html#getting-the-application-id-for-a-skill) somewhere for use later and also copy/paste it into \src\main\java\settings\Settings.java to update the applicationId string variable.
+After you save the skill, copy/paste your skill's [Application Id](https://developer.amazon.com/docs/custom-skills/handle-requests-sent-by-alexa.html#getting-the-application-id-for-a-skill) into \src\main\java\settings\Settings.java to update the applicationId string variable.
+Additionally, write down the Application ID.
+It will be used later during setup of the Lambda function.

 ![](https://i.imgur.com/WJT1peI.png)